 Governor Newsom Agreed to Protect Tesla Park

-With your help, Senate Bill 155, the Natural Resources Trailer Bill, which includes the Tesla Park preservation provisions, was passed by the Legislature on September 9, 2021 and signed by Governor Newsom on September 23, 2021.
+With your help, Senate Bill 155, which included the Tesla Park preservation provisions, was passed by the Legislature on September 9, 2021.
+Governor Newsom signed it into law on September 23, 2021.

 SB 155 maintains that

 - Tesla Park will not be designated as a State Vehicular Recreation Area, and future off-highway vehicle development and expansion cannot occur in Tesla Park.

 - Tesla Park will be under control of State Parks and the Parks and Recreation Commission, not the Off-Highway Motor Vehicle Recreation Division and OHMVR Commission.

 This law protected Tesla Park in perpetuity and made it a distinct unit of the California State Parks system.

 Special thanks to Assemblymember Bauer-Kahan and Senator Glazer, as well as local officials and you, for advocating for Tesla Park.
 More than 10 years of hard work have finally paid off.

 Tesla Park Should Be Designated a State Reserve

 Although SB 155 was a crucial victory, it is not the end.
 Until last year, all official planning for this area focused on destructive off-road use.
 Now other ideas for the land need to be drawn up and planned for.